There are four agricultural high schools.

 James Ruse Agricultural High School in Carlingford is co-educational and only has day students.

 Agriculture is a compulsory subject from Years 7 to 10 in Farrer Memorial Agricultural High School, Yanco Agricultural High School and James Ruse Agricultural High School.

-If successful for placement, a residential agreement and student medical history must be completed.
+If successful for placement, a Residential student agreement and student medical history must be completed.

 For a boarder placement, extra consideration may be given to students who have brothers or sisters currently boarding at the school and to those living in remote areas.

 For Farrer Memorial Agricultural High School and Hurlstone Agricultural High School, the placement process for day students and boarders is different - a student offered a place as a boarder cannot automatically transfer to a day student and vice versa.

 In addition to satisfying residency requirements and other conditions for entry as a boarder, boarding fees must be paid.
 Ask the school about the latest boarding fees and the timing of payments before applying.

-If accepting an offer you must sign a boarder agreement undertaking to pay the boarder fees on the first day of each term.
+If accepting an offer you must sign a Residential student agreement undertaking to pay the boarder fees on time.

 Boarding schools may require a deposit after acceptance of a boarder placement.
 The deposit is deducted from the boarding fees paid on enrolment.
 If a student withdraws after accepting the offer of a place, the school keeps the deposit.